dyacob/sera2ps/README.md

     after :  #define PATH_DATA "/my/new/path/etc:m2ps/etc"

-Where /my/new/path/xx  is the path that you would have to enter at the copmmand line to `cd' TO find these files FROM where you will house the pssera script.
+Where /my/new/path/xx  is the path that you would have to enter at the copmmand line to `cd` TO find these files FROM where you will house the pssera script.